 pages and this is why:

-I want to share with you, who I really am; the intimate journey of my life that only a few close friends and family have witnessed.
+This intimate journey of my life that only a few close friends and family know.
 They’ve seen me full of laughter and joy.
-They have also seen me mentally, emotionally and physically at my worst, watching helplessly as I faded right before their eyes.
+They have also seen me mentally, emotionally, and physically at my worst, watching helplessly as I faded right before their eyes.

 My life was idyllic until 8th grade.